May 19, 2023

 D & E & F & G & H & I --> J[Business Value]

 Customization is the moat.
 Generic AI output looks generic.
 The businesses that win are those that fine-tune models on their own data - their brand voice, their design language, their customer profiles.
 Self-hosted models make this possible without exposing proprietary data to third parties.
+But if the potential is so clear, what’s stopping broader adoption?

-- Quality control.
-AI output is probabilistic, not deterministic.
-You need human review processes, especially for customer-facing content.
+| Quality control | AI output is probabilistic, not deterministic | Build human review processes, especially for customer-facing content |

 Key Takeaways